witheve/Eve/README.md

 ## Disclaimer

-Eve is currently at a very early, "pre-alpha" stage of development.
+Eve is currently at a very early, "alpha" stage of development.
 This means the language, tools, and docs are largely incomplete, but undergoing rapid and continuous development.
 If you encounter errors while using Eve, don't worry: it's likely our fault.
 Please bring the problem to our attention by [filing an issue](https://github.com/witheve/eve#how-to-file-an-issue).

 As always, with pre-release software, don’t use this for anything important.
 We are continuously pushing to this codebase, so you can expect very rapid changes.
 At this time, we’re not prepared make the commitment that our changes will not break your code, but we’ll do our best to [update you](https://groups.google.com/forum/#!forum/eve-talk) on the biggest changes.